SZXC-WG/LocalGen-new/src/bots/README.md

    - Overrides the `compute` method.
 6. The bot is registered via the `REGISTER_BOT` macro.

-See `DummyBot.cpp` for a reference implementation.
+See `dummyBot.cpp` for a reference implementation.

 ---